LarsErb88/dog_breed_detector/README.md

 If u want to put in your own picture of a dog (or a human), save the picture under the folder "test".

+After Test:
+Accuracy of my own network: 22% (only 10 epochs) Accuracy network with transfer learning (VGG16): 63% (only 17 epochs)

 Contributing
 ------------